 Over the past 89 years, Medical Mission Sisters have offered care and compassion to millions of individuals in our world.
 As the times and the needs have evolved, so too has our focus in mission — from curative, to preventative, to promotive, to community-based, to holistic health care.
 We also advocate and work for the health of our Earth and for a just sharing of our world’s limited resources.
 In every ministry, each of our Sisters strives to be a healing presence in the community of life.

-In addition to our 600 Canonical members — Sisters who make life vows of poverty, chastity and obedience — Medical Mission Sisters have had Associate members for over 25 years.
+In addition to our almost 550 Canonical members — Sisters who make life vows of poverty, chastity and obedience — Medical Mission Sisters have had Associate members for over 25 years.
 They share our mission of healing presence and commit themselves to live it purposefully in their own individual areas of service and ways of life.

 Above photograph: Our First Four members: Mary Evelyn Flieger, Anna Dengel, Joanna Lyons and Marie Ulbrich